-In 2015 I took the entire month of October off booze with the help of Club Soda, an organisation set up to help people cut down or give up completely.
+I like to regularly take time off from alcohol and I started when I did a Dry October with the help of Club Soda, an organisation set up to help people cut down or give up completely.
 I’d been concerned about my drinking for a while.
 My booze consumption had steadily crept up and there was rarely a day when I didn’t have a tipple.
 Taking the edge off was a favourite reason to reach for a glass at wine o’clock.
 So I decided it was time to change a very long term habit and see if I could give up my favourite vice.

 When I started the month I seriously doubted whether I would complete the challenge.
 But complete it I did and I also learnt some valuable lessons along the way.

 Here’s what I learnt: